FilouzMC/discord-bulk-delete/README.md

 ## License
 ```
-MIT License – see LICENSE (to add).
+MIT License – see LICENSE
 ```

 ---